 The more comfortable the family makes the addict, the more the individual believes he or she can have both a great life and an addiction.
 When the family starts holding the loved one accountable for his or her actions, the addict is forced to choose between a great life at home or the addiction.

-When family members change their behaviors, a healthier dynamic is created, giving testament to the mantra, “We all are responsible for our own choices.”
+When family members change their behaviors, a healthier dynamic is created, giving testament to the adage, “We all are responsible for our own choices.”